Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 5. Familiarise Yourself With Online Business Laws

-- Licensing and permits required to operate your business
+• Licencing and permits required to operate your business

-- You need to determine which legal structure is best for your eCommerce business — a corporation, a limited liability company, or a sole proprietorship.
+• It would help if you determined which legal structure is best for your eCommerce business — a corporation, a limited liability company, or a sole proprietorship.

-- Inspections that your products or services must pass
+• Inspections that your products or services must pass

-- Regulations regarding the hiring of staff or contractors
+• Regulations regarding the hiring of staff or contractors

-If you plan to sell your products or services internationally, you’ll need to check their eCommerce laws.
+If you plan to sell your products or services internationally, you’ll need to check their eCommerce business laws.

 6. Research Your Niche Market